ArchiScn/Pilot_whole_vessels_Collected_images/README.md

 We would also like to thank the Museum of London, and specifically their staff Roy Stephenson and Nicola Fyfe, for granting us access to the collection; Fiona Seeley (Museum of London Archaeology) for expert pottery advice and identification; Gabriel Florea and Alessandra Pegurri (University of Leicester post-graduate students) for helping with photography; and team member Victoria Szafara for her assistance in this photographing programme.

-## Citation of Arch-I-Scan project data
+## Citations for the Arch-I-Scan Project Repositories
 Please cite this dataset as<br>
-Núñez Jareño, S.J.; van Helden, D.P.; Mirkes, E.M.; Zheng Z.; Tyukina, T.A.; Tyukin, I.Y.; Allison, P. Arch-I-Scan data repository.
+Núñez Jareño, S.J.; van Helden, D.P.; Mirkes, E.M.; Zheng, Z.; Tyukina, T.A.; Tyukin, I.Y.; Allison, P. The Arch-I-Scan Project repositories.
 Available online https://github.com/ArchiScn/Access, 2025.